mazzz1y/go-dhcp-dns/readme.md

 # go-dhcp-dns

-A DNS proxy server for Darwin environments that enables selective DNS resolution through DHCP-provided DNS servers, particularly useful when working with VPNs and captive portals.
+A DNS proxy server that enables selective DNS resolution through DHCP-provided DNS servers, particularly useful when working with VPNs and captive portals.

 ## Problem

-In Darwin environments, it's challenging to configure selective DNS resolution using DHCP-propagated DNS servers for specific domains.
+In some environments, it's challenging to configure selective DNS resolution using DHCP-propagated DNS servers for specific domains.
 This becomes problematic when:

 - Using a local custom DNS server (e.g., through VPN)
 - Needing to resolve specific domains through DHCP-provided DNS servers